Bakke Miso

-"bakke" means.
-In fact, "bakke" is the name of a certain food ingredient.
-In this article, we will introduce the origin of the name and delicious ways to eat "bakke," a food ingredient beloved in Miyagi Prefecture.
+"bakke"means.
+Actually, "bakke" is the name of a certain ingredient.
+This time, we'll introduce the origin of the name and delicious ways to eat "bakke," an ingredient beloved in Miyagi Prefecture.

 What kind of food is bakke?